Private Parts (1972 film): Release

 When the film was test-screened for audiences, the results were so bad that MGM—who had acquired the film in July 1972—decided to release the film under their Premier Productions subsidiary, along with two standard horror films; it was then shelved.
 Nevertheless, the film was copyrighted by MGM and not Premier Productions.

 Bartel said "I thought it was sophisticated and delightful but for the people who came to see the film and viewed it from a very basic level, it didn't work.
 They resented the abrupt change of mood and were not able to accept the comedy.
-You had to be detached from the film and not take it seriously in order to appreciate what I didwith the film."
+You had to be detached from the film and not take it seriously in order to appreciate what I did with the film."

 Despite MGM's lack of interest in promoting the property, the studio passed on the opportunity to sell it to Roger Corman's New World Pictures when they expressed interest in buying it.
 The film did not perform well at the box office.
 In the United Kingdom, it was granted an X rating.